-School will re-establish attendance routines as before i.e. we will continue to record and monitor attendance as we did pre-covid and any absence will be followed up.
+School will re-establish attendance routines as before i.e. we will continue to record and monitor attendance and any absence will be followed up.

 Where appropriate, we will engage with the local authority (EWO) to pursue sanctions for families with non-attending pupils (in line with the local authority's code of conduct).